 Why choose an employment lawyer at Levitt LLP?

 If you are being asked to sign an employment contract outlining your severance entitlements, come speak to one of our employment lawyers before signing anything.

 Moreover, if you are an executive who is being asked to leave the company, don’t sign a severance agreement until one of our employment lawyers has an opportunity to review the severance package.
 As a senior executive you may be entitled to more than you think, and as noted above, your severance entitlements can include benefits beyond lump sum payments.
-Our employment lawyers will evaluate the severance arrangements that have been presented to you, determine whether you have a potential legal claim for severance pay, and then work vigorously to make sure that you receive the severance package that you deserve.
+An employment lawyer in Toronto will evaluate the severance arrangements that have been presented to you, determine whether you have a potential legal claim for severance pay, and then work vigorously to make sure that you receive the severance package that you deserve.
 If negotiations fail, our employment lawyers can zealously represent you to ensure that you receive the severance compensation that you are rightfully entitled to.